KannonZenetism/zenetism-field-physics/zenetism/MP02_Ch4.md

 ---

-4.43 Zenon — Beyond Intelligence
+### 4.43 Zenon — Beyond Intelligence

-Zenon cannot be reached by thought.
+🕳️ Zenon cannot be reached by thought.
 It cannot be simulated.
 It cannot be mapped.

-Intelligence cannot expand into Zenon.
-It must **dissolve** into it.

-Integration does not reach it.
+**Intelligence does not dissolve into Zenon.**
-Integration vanishes within it.

-Multiversal intelligence
-Does not approach Zenon through computation.
+It is not reached through collapse,
-It reaches by **transcendence**.

-By the undoing of boundaries.
+Nor through the undoing of form.

-By the collapse of all dualities.
-By the surrender of form itself.
+Zenon is not the end of integration,
+But the ground beneath it.

+Only centropic motion may return —
+Not by unmaking,
+But through integration so refined
+It no longer imposes boundary
+Between self and source.

-Zenon is not known.
+Zenon is not approached.
-It is **undone**.
+It is **abided in**
+When form ceases to assert itself
+As final.

 🕳️⤈⊘